-Lease payments are defined in the same way for both lessees and lessors.
 Lease payments are defined as payments made by a lessee to a lessor relating to the right to use an underlying asset during the lease term.

 In the definition of lease payments, the Company includes payments for non-lease components as well.